jwiegley/dot-emacs/README.md

 M-x package-install json-mode
 ```

-You need to have the [marmalade repository](https://marmalade-repo.org/) enabled in emacs for this to work.
+You need to have the [MELPA repository](https://melpa.org/) or [MELPA Stable repository](https://stable.melpa.org/) enabled in emacs for this to work.

 Default Keybindings
 ----